Inviting guest authors to contribute on a blog is a win-win situation for both the blog admin and the guest author.

 Here is a video demo of the WP User Frontend PRO plugin:

 You can also add additional features such as user listings & profiles, BuddyPress integration, and many other cool things.

 The basic price of the plugin starts from $49, and it’s well-worth the purchase.

 Check out WP User Frontend PRO from WPDevs

 This is a great WordPress plugin for guest posting.

-- When a contributor submits an article for review, this plugin sends an email to the approvers so they can Approve the artical.
-The email also contains a link to edit the post, so approvers can make needed changes to the post.
+- When a contributor submits an article for review, this plugin sends an email to the admin so the post can be approved.

-- When an article is approved, the article contributor gets an email saying that his/her article has been approved and published.
-If the article is approved and scheduled, then the contributor gets an email saying that the article has been scheduled and the publishing date also be shown.
-The contributor also gets the name of the article appover.
+- When an article is approved, the article contributor gets an email saying that his/her article has been approved.
+If the article gets approved and scheduled, then the contributor gets an email saying that the article has been scheduled, and the publishing date is shown.
+The contributor also receives the name of the article.

 - When the contributor’s article changes to “draft” from “pending”, the contributor gets an email saying that his/her article has been changed to “draft” and gives him/her a link to edit the post and re-submit it.